 In the factory default state all decoder options are changed using configuration variables (CV's) according to the DCC standard.
-The decoders can be programmed by an Intellibox, DCC Centre, Selectrix Centre, Selectrix programming device and Motorola Centre.
+The decoders can be programmed by an Intellibox, DCC Centre and Motorola Centre.

 Programming with the Intellibox

 Irrespective of the format to be driven later, we recommend that the decoder be programmed via the programming menu for DCC decoders.